jorditorresBCN/Assignments-2017/Lab02.md

 ### Task 2.3: Getting Started with NLTK
 Tokenisation is one of the most basic, yet most important, steps in text analysis required in the following task.
 The purpose of tokenisation is to split a stream of text into smaller units called tokens, usually words or phrases.
 For this purpouse we will use the [NLTK](http://www.nltk.org) Python Natural Language Processing Toolkit.

-The notebook `WordCountWithNLTK.ipynb` contains the steps required for a word count of the book [First Contact with TensorFlow](http://www.jorditorres.org/Tensorflow).
+The notebook `WordCountWithNLTK.ipynb` contains some steps required for a word count of the book [First Contact with TensorFlow](http://www.jorditorres.org/Tensorflow).
 You will find both, code and text elements, that describe the main steps.
 Run the notebook document step-by-step (one cell a time) by pressing `shift` + `enter` that will help to you understand the [NLTK](http://www.nltk.org) package.
+### Task 2.3.1: Word Count
-As a last step, write the code that computes the total number of word of this book.
+Write the code that computes the total number of word of this book.
 ```
 TotalWords=0
 for paraula, counter in count.most_common(100):